reseau-constellation/bohr-db/README.md

 $ pnpm add @constl/bohr-db
 ```
 ## Introduction
-Bohr-DB brings both **TypeScript and runtime-checked types to your orbit-db databases**, so that you can be sure that you'll only receive values that correspond to your specified data schema.
+Bohr-DB brings both **TypeScript and runtime-checked types to your OrbitDB databases**, so that you can be sure that you'll only receive values that correspond to your specified data schema.

 Borh-DB uses AJV to check for data validity behind the scenes.
-It wraps around existing orbit-db databases with a proxy, so you can use typed Borh-DB databases as a **drop-in and type-safe replacement for the original orbit-db databases** in your code.
+It wraps around existing OrbitDB databases with a proxy, so you can use typed Borh-DB databases as a **drop-in and type-safe replacement for the original OrbitDB databases** in your code.

 Note: `KeyValue` also offers the additional property `.allAsJSON()`, which returns a key, value object instead of a list of entries.